hashicorp/terraform-provider-azurerm/website/docs/r/kusto_cluster.html.markdown

 A `optimized_auto_scale` block supports the following:

-* `enabled` - (Optional) A boolean value that indicate if the optimized autoscale feature is enabled or not.
-Default is `true`.

 * `minimum_instances` - (Required) The minimum number of allowed instances.
 Must between `0` and `1000`.

 * `maximum_instances` - (Required) The maximum number of allowed instances.
 Must between `0` and `1000`.